Clarvynn/clarvynn-demo/CLARVYNN_DEMO.md

 ---

-**Experience governed telemetry with Clarvynn - no code changes required!**
+**Experience zero-code observability with Clarvynn - no code changes required!**